Research Interests

 Algorithmic Learning

-Algorithmic learning focuses on creating systems that learn from data.
-Analysis of these systems are done through the lens of their predictive performance, as well as their time and space complexity.
-While this view point includes diverse approaches to learning like PAC learning, reinforcement learning, and kernel learning, my primary focus is on online learning, where algorithms adapt and learn sequentially from incoming data.
+Algorithmic learning focuses on creating systems that learn from data, analyzed through the lens of predictive performance, time complexity, and space complexity.
+This perspective encompasses diverse approaches including PAC learning, reinforcement learning, and kernel methods.
+I am particularly interested in online learning, where algorithms adapt and learn sequentially from streaming data.

 Game-Theoretic Learning

-Game-theoretic learning is about environments of strategic interaction between multiple decision-makers, or "players."
-My research has concentrated on zero-sum repeated games, analysing the dynamic interplay between inputs, outputs, and the learning function within these competitive environments.
+Game-theoretic learning studies environments of strategic interaction between multiple decision-makers, or "players."
+My research focuses on zero-sum repeated games, analyzing the dynamic interplay between inputs, outputs, and learning functions within these competitive settings.
+This framework provides powerful insights into adversarial learning scenario.